|Position:||Assistant Coach/Pitching Coach|

 J.D.
-Arteaga is entering his 12th season on the UM coaching staff, and has served as UM's pitching coach since 2003.
+Arteaga finished his 14th season on the UM coaching staff in 2016, and has served as UM's pitching coach since 2003.

 Arteaga has tutored three recent first-round draft picks in the Major League Baseball Amateur Draft - Carlos Gutierrez in 2008, Chris Perez in 2006 and Cesar Carrillo in 2005.
 Gutierrez was the 27th overall pick in the 2008 draft by the Minnesota Twins after earning second team All-ACC honors.
 Perez, who came to Miami as a starting prospect, was aided by Arteaga in his transition to becoming one of the country's top closers.
 Carrillo started his career 24-0 as a Hurricane.